tw3/ngx-friends/README.md

 ![NGX Friends Demo](https://raw.githubusercontent.com/tw3/ngx-friends/master/doc/images/ngx-friends-demo.gif)

-## Run storybook for chart-cards-ui
+## Running storybook for chart-cards-ui

+[Storybook](https://storybook.js.org/) is a great tool to see and interact with your app components in isolation.

 1. ng run chart-cards-ui:storybook
 2. Visit http://localhost:4400/ in your browser